mwittig/node-milight-promise/README.md

  to reduce code duplication (see Breaking Changes below).

 Support for the v6 bridge includes the following features:

 * support for the new full color RGW WW/CW bulbs
 * support for legacy bulbs WW/CW white bulbs, RGBWW bulbs and RGB(W) strip controllers
 * optional support for the legacy Milight color wheel
 * flow control with automatic retry
 * control for multiple bridges
 * bridge discovery
-* support for unicast and broadcast modes
+* support for unicast and broadcast communication

 ### Breaking and Notable Changes